-In this course, students are taught about the pathologies of the nervous and sensory systems.
-They are also taught about the use of prescription and nonprescription drugs for the treatment of those pathologies.
+In this course, students are taught reimbursement methodologies and procedures.
+Students are also taught how to collect and code for the highest reimbursement possible in an outpatient setting.
+Topics include coding for health care equipment and supplies in health care transactions and Evaluation and Management Coding, and using reference materials to facilitate code assignments.
 This course is also designed to develop professional skills and proactive career management.
-This course includes both classroom and digital activities such as video, tests/quizzes, simulations, and discussion boards.
+This course may include both classroom and digital activities such as video, tests/quizzes, simulations, and discussion boards.
 This course will include out-of-class work such as reading and writing assignments, practice and practical application assignments, and projects.
-A minimum five hours of out-of-class work will be assigned per week.
+A minimum of five hours of out-of-class work will be assigned per week.